-POL 435: LEGAL WRITING.
-This course provides development of skills in analysis and writing in the context of writing primarily interoffice or predictive memoranda with emphasis on plain English.
+POL 435: LEGAL WRITING& RESEARCH.
+This course provides development of skills in analysis, writing, and research in the context of writing legal, predictive memoranda.
+Additionally, the course will provide an introduction to the sources of law in the American legal system, the legal research process, and specific instruction in finding and analyzing primary and secondary source materials in order to research and complete the legal memoranda.
 Students build from every exercise applying a rule to a short set of facts to synthesizing and applying complex rules to more extensive fact patterns.
-Offered in the summer session only.
-Pre-requisites: Constitutional Law I and II Co-requisite: POL 438 Legal Research.
+Offered fall semester.
+Prerequisites: Intro. to Law, Legal Reasoning & Analysis I & II.
 CREDIT: 3 SEMESTER HOURS.
 FOR STUDENTS ENROLLED AT TOUGALOO COLLEGE.